vinayak19th/Blog/_drafts/article/quantum/bloch.md

   z = x + iy \in \mathbb{C}  \forall x,y \in \mathbb{R}
 $$

 In the example, **the key idea is that every single unique assignment of $(x,y)$ corresponds to a unique point on the 2D plane**.
-More formally, a
+More formally, we can define a geometric representation as follows:

 <div class="definition">
 <b>Definition 2</b> (Geometric Representation).
 A geometric representation is mapping from some abstract data space $\mathcal{D}$ to a mathematical space $\mathcal{S}$.